hjohn/hs.jfx.eventstream/README.md

 showing.
 If the list view is hidden, the listener is unregistered, and if it is shown again the listener is re-added.
 If the UI is hidden, it will instantly stop reacting to any changes in the model and (if also no longer referenced) will eventually be garbage collected.

-## Overview

-WIP...

-Streams distinguish between
-- Stateful streams (ones based on values or with a default value)
-- Stateless streams (ephemeral)

-Difference is that a stateful stream will emit a value on subscribe or when a condition operator becomes true again.
-This is only possible if a value can be emitted from the stream on demand, like values from a property (the property holds the current value can be emitted to a new subscriber or when a condition becomes true again).

-A stateless stream (like invalidations or changes) does not emit anything upon subscription as there is no source that holds a current value.
-A stateless stream can be made stateful with `withDefaultEvent`.

-ReactFX will do this slightly differently; it won't give the default (or current value) to a second subscriber of a stream, only to the first.
-This can be somewhat confusing.